-Course Cost: includes training, course materials and handbook, fully catered and free camping on site.
+Course Cost: includes training, course materials and handbook, catered lunches, M/A teas plus 3 evening meals, and free camping on site.
+Camp kitchen available for DIY breakfast and cooking or eat in town.
 A limited number of places are available for partial work exchange for 10% to 20% of course cost.

 Venue: Djanbung Gardens is a purpose-designed permaculture education centre and living classroom, and home campus of Permaculture College Australia.
 The training centre houses an extensive library of permaculture and related books.
 Abundance Cafe under the management of Melian Fertl, artisan permaculture chef, provides course catering featuring local and garden-fresh produce.